Teaching Credential Preparation

 Apply to a single-subject teaching credential program

 Check the website for the school(s) in which you are interested to see if they have additional requirements.
 Plan to apply in the fall of your senior year if you want to start the program the following fall.
-The SSU School of Education offers workshops for students who want to become teachers.
-For more on SSU’s Credential Program visit the website for the School of Education at SSU.
+The SSU College of Education, Counseling, and Ethnic Studies offers workshops for students who want to become teachers.
+For more on SSU’s Single Subject Credential Program, visit the website for the Curriculum Studies and Secondary Education at SSU.